rayhog/aviator-jekyll-template/_documentation/getting_started.md

       ## Welcome to API documentation <br>
       ![API Image](/images/node_table.png){:class="img-responsive"} <br>
       ## This API document is designed for those interested in developing for the platform.
-      This API is still under development and is a work in progress
+      This API is still under development and is a work in progress.

 left_code_blocks:
   - code_block: |-
       {